missionpinball/mpf-docs/mechs/spinners/index.rst

      s_my_spinner:
        number: 42    # number depends on your platform

+   spinners:
+     basic_spinner:
+       switch: s_my_spinner
+       active_ms: 500

 It is very common to count the rotations of your spinner per player.
-You can eiher use a player variable or a counter for that.
+You can either use a player variable or a counter for that.
 This is an example:

 .. code-block:: mpf-config

    switches:
      s_my_spinner:
        number: 42    # number depends on your platform

+   spinners:
+     basic_spinner:
+       switch: s_my_spinner
+       active_ms: 500
    ##! mode: my_mode
    # in your base mode add 1 for every rotation to a player variable which you can use in slides
    variable_player: